mhurley100/pands-project/README.md

 Edgar Anderson collected data on 3 different Iris species on the Gaspe Peninsula, Quebec, Canada.
 Two of the three species were collected "all from the same pasture, and picked on the same day and measured at the same time by the same person with the same apparatus".[1]
 The data set comprises 50 samples from each of three species of Iris:
-1. Iris setosa
+1. Iris Setosa
-2. Iris virginica
+2. Iris Virginica
-3. Iris versicolor
+3. Iris Versicolor

 Four features are were measured from each sample:
 1. Sepal length (cm)